 Yes.
 Depending on where the internship will take place, you may need to take additional actions.

 If you plan to do the internship in the U.S. and you are in F-1 student status*, you will need Curricular Practical Training (CPT) employment authorization.
 For CPT, the winter term internship must earn academic credit and must be related to your major field of study.
 If CCI notifies you that your internship has been approved by the Curriculum Committee, you will need to apply to International Student & Scholar Services (ISSS) for CPT authorization.
+Please note that even on-campus internships require a students in F-! status to adhere to requirements above.
 See here for more information about CPT eligibility, and contact ISSS (firstname.lastname@example.org) if you have additional questions.

 *For international students not in F-1 status, contact ISSS to explore if you are eligible to pursue an internship in the U.S.